aidynhillyard/grow/planning/proposal.md

 ## Project Description

 This project is a short text-based role-playing game (rpg) where the player grows plants and trades them to townspeople for mysterious letters.
+The player plays as a person who has recently recovered from an accident, but they still have some memory loss and are now using a wheelchair permanently.
+The player pieces together information about their past and possible dreams for their future through the mysterious letters.

 ## User Story